aledsdavies/opal/docs/SPECIFICATION.md

 These are brittle, non-deterministic, and hard to audit.
 Opal fills this gap.

+## Design Philosophy

+**Outcome-focused, not state-driven:**

+Opal queries reality, plans actions, and executes - without maintaining state files.

+- **Reality is truth**: Query current state (does this instance exist? what's the current version?)
+- **Plan from reality**: Generate execution plan based on what exists now
+- **Execute the plan**: Perform the work to achieve outcomes
+- **Contract verification**: Detect if reality changed between plan and execute

+The **plan is your contract** - deterministic, verifiable, hash-based.
+This comes from contract-first development: define the agreement upfront, execute against it.

+No state files to maintain or synchronize.
+Reality is the only source of truth.

 ## Core Principles

 **Plans as execution contracts**: Resolved plans show exactly what will execute, with hash-based verification to catch changes between planning and execution.